 $$\sum{i=0}^{\infty} x_i = \int_0^{\pi+2} f$$ (2) just to demonstrate LATEX's able handling of numbering.
 2.3 Citations Citations to articles [1, 3, 2, 4], conference proceedings [3] or books [6, 5] listed in the Bibliography section of your article will occur throughout the text of your article.
 You should use BibTeX to automatically produce this bibliography; you simply need to insert one of several citation commands with a key of the item cited in the proper location in the .tex file [5].
 The key is a short reference you invent to uniquely identify each work; in this sample document, the key is the first author's surname and a word from the title.
 This identifying key is included with each item in the .bib file for your article.
-The details of the construction of the .bib file are beyond the scope of this sample document, but more information can be found in the Author's Guide, and exhaustive details in the $\mathbb{B}T{EX}$ User's Guide[5].
+The details of the construction of the .bib file are beyond the scope of this sample document, but more information can be found in the Author's Guide, and exhaustive details in the BTFX User's Guide[5].
 This article shows only the plainest form of the citation command, using \cite.
 This is what is stipulated in the SIGS style specifications.
 No other citation format is endorsed or supported.
 2.4 Tables Because tables cannot be split across pages, the best placement for them is typically the top of the page nearest their initial cite.
 To ensure this proper "floating" placement of tables, use the environment table to enclose the table's contents and the table caption.
 The contents of the table itself must go in the tabular environment, to be aligned properly in rows and columns, with the desired horizontal and vertical rules.
-Again, detailed instructions on tabular material is found in the ETFX User's Guide.
+Again, detailed instructions on tabular material is found in the $\rlap/$ ETEX User's Guide.
 Immediately following this sentence is the point at which Table 1 is included in the input file; compare the placement of the table here with the table in the printed dvi output of this document.
-To set a wider table, which takes up the whole width of the page's live area, use the environment table to enclose the table's contents and the table caption.
+To set a wider table, which takes up the whole width of the page's live area, use the environment table\ to enclose the table's contents and the table caption.
 As with a single-column table, this wide table will "float" to a location deemed more desirable.
-Immediately following this sentence is the point at which Table 2 is included in the input file; $^{^{2}}$ This is the second footnote.
+Immediately following this sentence is the point at which Table 2 is included in the input file; again, it is instructive to compare the placement of the table here with the table in the printed dvi output of this document. &lt;sup>2This is the second footnote.
 It starts a series of three footnotes that add nothing informational, but just give an idea of how footnotes work and look.
-It is a wordy one, just so you see how a longish one plays out. $^{^{3}}$ A third footnote, here.
-Let's make this a rather short one to see how it looks.
-4A fourth, and last, footnote.

-Non-English or Math Frequency Comments

-Ø 1 in 1,000 For Swedish names

-π 1 in 5 Common in math

-\$ 4 in 5 Used in business

-Ψ_1^2 1 in 40,000 Unexplained usage
+It is a wordy one, just so you see how a longish one plays out. &lt;sup>3A third footnote, here.
+Let's make this a rather short one to see how it looks. &lt;sup>4A fourth, and last, footnote.
+Table 1: Frequency of Special Characters Non-English or Math Frequency Comments Ø 1 in 1,000 For Swedish names $\pi$ 1 in 5 Common in math \$ 4 in 5 Used in business $\Psi_1^2$ 1 in 40,000 Unexplained usage

-Table 1: Frequency of Special Characters